AnandTenneti/SampleProject/README.md

 1. **Project Overview**: A brief introduction to the project and what it does.

-Implemented automation using Webdriver and Java for validating the UI elements through different scenarios
+Implemented automation using WebDriver and Java for validating the UI elements through different scenarios